Construction Tool Reviews and Comparisons for Owner-Builders

 Longevity: 3-5 years moderate use; 5-10 years light homeowner use

+Best value for budget-conscious builders accepting performance compromises.
 Recommended if: Budget under $1,000 for complete tool set and willing to work around limitations.

 Mid-Tier Platform: Dewalt 20V Max